 - Opportunities for collaborative learning with adults and peers

-- Opportunities for exploration & “messy about” with materials which leads to discovering new ideas
+- Opportunities for exploration & “messy about” with materials which lead to discovering new ideas

 - Opportunities for learning in a meaningful context – using the learning in meaningful ways

-- Opportunities to laugh while learning, building an enjoyment of life long learning
+- Opportunities to laugh while learning, building enjoyment of life long learning

 Did you know – that all of the activities and exhibits at the museum tie into South Dakota and Minnesota State Education Standards?
-For more information about how the exhibits and activities are based on the education standards, go to the Teachers’ Resource Guide for the Museum page.
+For more information about how the exhibits and activities are based on the education standards, go to the Teach On! post.